virocon-organization/virocon/docs/detailed_examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Here, we use an environmental dataset with the variables V (wind speed) Hs (significant wave height) and Tz
 (zero-up-crossing period), fit a joint distribution to it and compute a 3D HDC contour.
 The presented example can be
 downloaded from the examples_ section of the repository.
-The dataset are available here: data_.
+The dataset is available here: data_.
 Since the basic
 principles of calculating an environmental contour are described above for the 2-dimensional case, some explanations are
 shorter.